dbader13/academic-kickstart/content/authors/saxena-asha/_index.md

 and the Founder and CEO of [Women Leaders in Data and AI](https://wlda.tech/), a global leadership organization brining senior leaders together to create a fair digital world with parity and equity.
-Asha is a partner at [CEO Coaching International](https://ceocoachinginternational.com/), a company focused on founding, building, turning around, and selling successful businesses.
+Asha was a partner at [CEO Coaching International](https://ceocoachinginternational.com/), a company focused on founding, building, turning around, and selling successful businesses.
 She is also an adjunct professor at Columbia University,